 Concentration policies vary by department; please ask your department staff advisor about your department’s policy on switching concentrations.
 Any changes must be implemented before the program begins in fall.

-The Berkeley Master of Engineering program has a dedicated team to assist you in during your career search; Associate Director of Career Services, Julie McShane and Career Services Specialist, Jill Huynh.
+The Berkeley Master of Engineering program has a dedicated team to assist you in during your career search: Director of Career Development and Alumni Relations, Julie McShane and Assistant Director of Career Development, Dione Rivera.

 Sample of Master of Engineering Career Events

 Info Sessions with Industry Partners

 Alumni & New Student Happy Hour